How does ISO 45003 fit with existing WHS rules?

 Our user-friendly guide also answers ISO 45003 FAQ such as:

 - What is ISO 45003?;

 - Do organisations need to comply with ISO 45003?; and

 - The ISO 45003 opportunity and next steps.

-This blog post covers legal and technical issues in a general way.
+This blog post and ISO 45003 guide cover legal and technical issues in a general way.
+(Parts of this post were prepared in conjunction with McCullough Robertson Lawyers.)
 It is not designed to express opinions on specific cases.
 The post is intended for information purposes only and should not be regarded as legal advice.
 Further advice should be obtained before taking action on any issue dealt with in this post.

 Sonder is a leading Australian wellbeing and safety company accredited by the Australian Council on Healthcare Standards (ACHS).
 Our solution is a technology-driven platform supported by 24/7 safety, medical, and mental health experts.
 This is backed up by a physical responder network that can be onsite quickly for complex scenarios, plus a capability to deliver unique and timely data insights which drive meaningful business decisions.